scalawithcats/scala-with-cats/src/pages/monads/eval.typ

 a computation with a visible side-effect.
 In the following example,
-the code to compute the value of `x` happens at place where it is defined rather than on access.
+the code to compute the value of `x` happens at the place where it is defined rather than on access.
 Accessing `x` recalls the stored value without re-running the code.